Business Startup CostsUpdated March 2026

 Share:XFLRWE

 Tyler, TX is smaller city where a budget-conscious community where affordable living draws families from pricier metro areas.
 That economic DNA directly affects what you'll pay for start a food truck, which comes at a significant discount compared to national averages, running 26% cheaper.
-With a median household income of $47K and a local market shaped by a price-competitive market where providers work harder for each customer, the pricing picture here is more nuanced than a single number suggests.
+With a median household income of $47K and a local market shaped by a price-competitive market where local businesses work harder for each customer, the pricing picture here is more nuanced than a single number suggests.

 Typical Cost Range in Tyler